LilMonk/rahul_portfolio/portfolio_prd.md

 ### Conclusion
 This PRD outlines the main requirements for creating a dynamic, professional portfolio website for a software consultant.
 It focuses on clarity of information, clean design, and easy navigation.
 By following the outlined steps, you’ll have a solid foundation for developing or commissioning a website that effectively showcases your expertise and appeals to potential clients and employers.

-Feel free to modify any sections based on personal preferences or project constraints.
-Good luck building a site that truly reflects your professional journey!